CLASS-SZ/class_sz/README.rst

     $ ./class class-sz_simple.ini

 The  'ini' files are the parameter file.
 I will be releasing a detailed explanatory file soon.
+If any of these two ini file crash, it simply means that the installation was not successful.
+In this case, please read carefully this readme file and follow the instructions given below.
+If you are still not able to run these test files, please get in touch.

 Computing SZ and Halo model quantities via the Python wrapper classy_sz